 “Read in the name of your Lord”.
 These were the first words of the Qur’an revealed to the Prophet Muhammad ﷺ over 1,400 years ago.
 Muhammad ﷺ, who was known to have been meditating in a cave outside Mecca, had received revelation of a book that would have a tremendous impact on the world we live in today.
-Not known to have composed any piece of poetry and not having any special rhetorical gifts, Muhammad ﷺ had just received the beginning of a book that would deal with matters of belief, legislation, rituals, spirituality, and economics in an entirely new genre and literary form.
+Not known to have composed any piece of poetry, Muhammad ﷺ had just received the beginning of a book that would deal with matters of belief, legislation, rituals, spirituality, and economics in an entirely new genre and literary form.

-The unique literary and linguistic features of the Qur’an have been used by Muslims to articulate a number of arguments to substantiate their belief that the book is from the Divine.
+The unique literary and linguistic features of the Qur’an have been used by Muslims to articulate a number of arguments to substantiate their belief, that the book is from the Divine.
 The failure of anyone to imitate the Qur’an developed into the Muslim theological doctrine of the Qur’an’s inimitability or al-i’jaaz al-Qur’an.
-The word i’jaaz is a verbal noun that means ‘miraculousness’ and comes from the verb a’jaza, which means to render incapable, or to make helpless.
-The linguistic meaning of the term brings to light the theological doctrine that Arab linguistics par excellence were rendered incapable of producing anything like it.
+The word i’jaaz is a verbal noun that means ‘miraculousness’ and comes from the verb a’jaza, which means ‘to render incapable’ or ‘to make helpless’.
+The linguistic meaning of the term brings to light the theological doctrine that Arab linguists par excellence were rendered incapable of producing anything like it.
 Jalal al-Din al-Suyuti, prolific 15th century writer and scholar, summarises this doctrine:

 Navid Kermani, a writer and expert in Islamic studies, explains the extent to which the Arabs had to study to master the Arabic language, which indicates that the 7th century Arab lived in a world that revered poetry: “Old Arabic poetry is a highly complex phenomenon.
 The vocabulary, grammatical idiosyncrasies and strict norms were passed down from generation to generation, and only the most gifted students fully mastered the language.
 A person had to study for years, sometimes even decades under a master poet before laying claim to the title of poet.
 Muhammad ﷺ grew up in a world which almost religiously revered poetic expression.”